Lake Wobegon Trail Marathon: History

 Two St. Cloud River Runners initially launched the event: Sartell teacher Joe Perske and St. Cloud lawyer Sharon Hobbs.
 They gained the support of local community members and mayors, and in the 2008 inaugural race, 80 runners finished.
 By 2010, the number of participants had grown to 200.

-The course record for the marathon was set in 2015 by Chad Lutz, who ran it in 2:33:59.
+The course record for the marathon was set in 2025 by Jacob Vander Plaats, who ran it in 2:25:40.
 The race was first run in 2008, when 80 people from 12 states and Canada registered.
 The first race was sponsored by the St. Cloud-based law firm Rinke-Noonan.
 More recently, the race has seen a steady registration in the 400 runner range.
 The race is capped at 450 runners, according to 2018 race director George Bienusa.

 A tragedy took place during the race in 2011, when a 35-year-old man from Byron, Minnesota, collapsed after finishing and suffered a cardiac arrest.
 Medical personnel attended to him, but he died.

 In May 2016, the 216-foot wooden-planked bridge at Schwinghammer Lake was set aflame by an arsonist, but a quick response by a bicyclist and fire fighters kept the bridge structurally sound, and the marathon did not have to be rerouted.

 On April 2, 2020, more than a month before the May 9 race date, the race officials canceled the 12th running of the marathon due to the COVID-19 pandemic.
 In a press release, the marathon organizers said they would "join numerous other events in an attempt to protect runners, volunteers and emergency medical personnel by putting [participants'] health and safety first."

 As the 2021 race approached, Minnesotans reached nearly 50 percent vaccination rate for adults.
 The race directors decided to run the race with a staggered start and a 250-participant cap, per the Minnesota Department of Health recommendations.
 It would be the first road marathon back in the state since the Mankato Marathon on Oct.
 12, 2019.
 The week of the Lake Wobegon race, Governor Tim Walz issued new guidelines that stated wearing masks wasn't necessary while with groups of less than 500 people outdoors.
 The guidelines also dropped limits on the number of people allowed in outdoor gatherings.
 The race, which was labeled a Road Runners Club state championship, saw faster than average times, with the top three marking the fourth-, fifth- and sixth-all-time fastest runs on the course since its inception in 2008.